 An civil airline prototype F.222.0, the “Ville de Dakar” was build for Air France and powered by 4 Hispano-Suiza 12Xgrs engines.

 Two versions of the bomber variant were envisioned.
 The NC 223.2 and the NC 223.3.
 The 223.2, was to be powered by Gnome-Rhône radial engines, but wasn’t build.
-The NC 223.3 B.N.5 (night bomber wiht 5 crew) was powered by Hisapno-Suiza 12Y-29 inline engines.
+The NC 223.3 B.N.5 (night bomber with 5 crew) was powered by Hisapno-Suiza 12Y-29 inline engines.
 This variant was put into production, with eight machines build.

 On the basis of the same concept Farman developed and build six civil airliner variants able to seat 40 passengers for Air France.
 The latter was however not satisfied with the plane as it couldn’t maintain altitude with three engines.
 After a deal they were transferred to the Armée de l’Air as troop transporters, but were quickly returned to Farman for conversion.
 In their new setup they could carry 400 kg of bombs and 39 Paratroopers.